itsee-birmingham/standalone_collation_editor/README.md

   - changes to existing function ```getVerseData()```
     - ```getVerseData()``` function should be renamed to ```getUnitData()```.
     - The boolean argument 'private' in the third position should be removed.
 The third and final argument should now be the callback.
-    - The return data for the function has changed (see description of service file above and details on special category lac readings **TODO where?**).
-To maintain previous behaviour wrap the array returned in earlier versions in a dictionary as the value for the key 'results'.
+    - The return data for the function has changed (see description of service file above and details on special category lac readings).
+To maintain previous behaviour wrap the array returned in earlier versions in a dictionary as the value for the key *results*.
   - ```getAdjoiningVerse()``` should be renamed to ```getAdjoiningUnit```.
   - new optional functions ```prepareNormalisedString()``` and ```prepareDisplayString()```.
 These functions have been added to remove a hard coded action required from the early New Testament Greek implementation of the code.
 They are described fully in the optional services functions above.
 To maintain existing behaviour ```prepareNormalisedString()``` should replace an underdot (\&#803;) with an underscore and ```prepareDisplayString()``` the reverse.
 It is very unlikely that any projects will actually need this to be done unless unclear data is displayed with an underdot but stored in the database as an underscore.
   - ```applySettings()``` function is required along with a supporting Python service.
 Both are fully documented above.